mohammadhashemii/BitTorrent-Python/README.md

 This is python implementation of the popular peer-to-peer protocol for file distribution.
 This project, was the course project of Computer Networks course at Shahid Beheshti University in Fall 2021.

-This project has done in collaboration with [Koorosh Khavari](https://github.com/NukaColaQuantum666).

 Table of contents